pinksub/Microsoft/README.md

 # Microsoft
-Microsoft and its related webservices, as seen on Kommunet.
+Microsoft, as seen on Kommunet.